 Intech Additive Solutions launches its Large Format range of Metal 3D Printers – the ‘iFusion LF series’

 The year 2021 started brightly for the Indian 3D Printing Industry as Intech Additive Solutions Pvt.
-Ltd. (Intech), India’s first Metal 3D printer manufacturer, announced the launch of iFusion LF series’ – a large format range of Metal 3D Printers with a high build rate for cost effective manufacturing.
+Ltd. (Intech), India’s first Metal 3D printer manufacturer and a leading 3D printing company in India, announced the launch of iFusion LF series’ – a large format range of Metal 3D Printers with a high build rate for cost effective manufacturing.
 This marked an expansion of its range of metal 3D printers.

 The ‘iFusion LF series’, entirely developed and built at Intech’s facility at Bengaluru, has a range that starts with a single 500W laser printer and is upgradeable to a quad laser configuration with 700W and 1000W lasers if required.
 The LF series of machines require the lowest initial investment to procure and install, compared to other similar-sized metal 3D printers, along with locally available spares and support.